CryptoEcliptic/Binder-Dating-App/README.md

 //You don't need to override settings in that case will take defaults
 //Service and component modules: These can be used in many Apps, and are common for all running entities in the BindKraft session.

-Title: Changing the default behaviour of a particular loader or a collection of loaders for a module.
+# Changing the default behaviour of a particular loader or a collection of loaders for a module.

-The default behaviour:
+## The default behaviour:
  - The dependancies of the module are read from Dependancy.json file.
 (Example of Dependancy.json file bellow)
 ```json
 {